publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch85/schI/ptA/m__us_usc_t42_s7426.md

          require each major proposed new (or modified) source—

-            (A) subject to part C of this subchapter (relating to significant deterioration of air quality) or
+            (A) subject to part C (relating to significant deterioration of air quality) or

             (B) which may significantly contribute to levels of air pollution in excess of the national ambient air quality standards in any air quality control region outside the State in which such source intends to locate (or make such modification),